NguyenHoaiNam/Generate-new-configuration-Openstack/README.md

 #### Don't still solve:
 - Change config with Neutron.
 Because Neutron can read all ini config-file from neutron.conf.
-- All option that were removed anymore.
+- All options that were removed anymore.